Europe Generator Sets Market Size and Share

 An engine generator is a device that combines an electrical generator and an engine into a single piece of equipment.
 This combination is also known as an engine-generator set (gen-set).
 The machine is often taken for granted, and the combined device is called a generator.

-The Europe generator sets market is segmented by fuel, ratings, end user, and geography.
-By fuel, the market is segmented into diesel, gas, and others.
-By ratings, the market is segmented into below 75 kVA, 75-350 kVA, and above 350 kVA.
-By end-user, the market is segmented into residential, commercial, and industrial.
-The report also covers the market size and forecasts for the Europe generator sets market across major countries.
+The Europe generator sets market is segmented by capacity, fuel type, application, end user, and geography.
+By capacity, the market is divided into below 75 KVA, 75 to 375 KVA, 375 to 750 KVA, 750 to 2,000 KVA, and above 2,000 KVA.
+By fuel type, the market is segmented into diesel, natural gas, dual-fuel and hybrid, renewable/bio-fuel, and others.
+By application, the market is segmented into standby power, prime/continuous power, peak-shaving, rental/temporary power, micro-grid, and hybrid support.
+By end-user, the market is segmented into residential, commercial buildings, industrial and manufacturing, data centers, healthcare facilities, oil and gas, utilities and power, and mining and construction.
+The report also covers the market size and forecasts for the European generator sets market across major countries (Germany, the United Kingdom, France, Italy, Spain, the Nordic Countries, Russia, and the rest of Europe).
 For each segment, the market sizing and forecasts have been done based on revenue (USD billion).

 By Capacity